ivotron/quiho-popper/paper/paper.md

 characteristics of these code bases is well known and we verify IRUPs using this high-level intuition.
-As a way to illustrate the variability originating from executing these applications on an heterogeneous set of machines, @Fig:variability shows boxplots of the these.
+As a way to illustrate the variability originating from executing these applications on an heterogeneous set of machines, @Fig:variability shows boxplots of these.

 ![Variability of the five applications presented in this subsection.